The 9 best hair dryers for curly hair, reviewed by our curly experts

 Loud

-Although I’d consider the best hair dryer for curly hair to be one of the bigger and most important beauty investments you can make, that doesn't mean you have to spend a fortune.
+Although I’d consider the best hair dryer for curly hair to be one of the bigger and most important beauty investments you can make, that doesn't mean you have to spend a fortune on one.
 This bargain tool is a perfect example of that.
-This is a tenth of the price of the Dyson.
+It costs a tenth of the price of the Dyson.
 A tenth.
 That's a discount to not... er, discount.

-While at first glance it may look quite no-frills, it does feature some fairly impressive smoothing gadgetry, including both ionic and ceramic technology and a coconut oil-infused nozzle.
-While I personally can’t vouch for the coconut working any specific shine-boosting magic, all this is to say that this is a dryer that puts hair health first.
+Though at first look this tool may appear to be quite no-frills, it stood out to me that it does feature some fairly impressive smoothing gadgetry, including both ionic and ceramic technology and a coconut oil-infused nozzle.
+While I can’t vouch for this coconut infusion working any noticeable shine-boosting magic, all this does clearly make for a dryer that puts hair health first, in my opinion.

-This worked well as a simple, straightforward dryer and the diffuser really helped to boost volume at the roots.
-It's louder and heavier than some of the snazzier, mega-bucks options on this list, but if you're looking for something affordable that won't compromise your curls, this is it.
+As a simple, straightforward dryer, this one works well and the diffuser really helped to boost volume and lift my roots.
+It's louder and heavier than some of the snazzier and pricier options on this list, but if you're looking for something very affordable that won't compromise your curls, we think this is it.

 Best versatile hair dryer for curly hair